xvyslo05-zz/cypress-intro-test/README.md

 ## Test description

-### Branching
+### Forking

-Do not forget to branch out from the `master` branch.
-Use your `firstName` as a branch name.

-- commit frequently
-- create a pull request
+Do not forget to fork this repo and create a pull request, when the work is done.
+Try to commit frequently.

 ### Test cases